dqops/dqo/docs/reference/rules/comparison.md

 comparison/max_failures
 ```
 **Description**
 Data quality rule that verifies if the number of executive failures (the sensor returned 0) is below the max_failures.
-The default maximum failures is 10 failures (the 11th failure is reported).
+The default maximum failures is 0 failures (the first failure is reported).

 **Parameters**